JosephAyinde/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Readme for more pointers, arrays and strings.
+readme for more pointers arrays and strings